 First, you must learn to spend less than you make.

 If not you will be caught in the debt cycle and that is not where you want to be.
 You will be consistently living paycheck to paycheck.

 In order to break that dreadful cycle, it means your expenses must be less than your income.

 And when I say income, it’s not the $18 an hour.
 As we talked about earlier in the post, there are taxes.
-The amount of taxes taken out of your paycheck is called your net income which is your home $18 an hour minus all the taxes, FICA, social security, medicare taken out.
+The amount of taxes taken out of your paycheck is called your net income which is $18 an hour minus all the taxes, FICA, Social Security, and Medicare are taken out.
 That is your net income.

 2. Living Below Your Means